orb-community/pktvisor-website/docs/index.md

 <img src="img/pktvisor-header.png" alt="pktvisor" width="400"/>
 ![pktvisor Overview](img/pktvisor-diagram.png){ align=right width="500" }

-# Open source, dynamic network observability agent
+# Open source, network observability agent for analysis at the edge

 [Get Started with pktvisor](install/){ .md-button .md-button--primary }

 ***

-# What is pktvisor?
+## What is pktvisor?
 **pktvisor** (pronounced "packet visor") is an **observability agent** for analyzing high volume, information dense network data streams and extracting actionable insights **directly from the edge**.

-# How is pktvisor different?
+## How is pktvisor different?
 It is a resource-efficient agent built from the ground up to be **modular**, **dynamically controlled in real time** and produce **"small data"** metric and log output.

-# Why pktvisor?
+## Why pktvisor?
 Metric output can be visualized and actioned **on-node** as well as **centrally collected** into modern observability stacks.

-# What questions does pktvisor answer?
+## What questions does pktvisor answer?
 pktvisor uses <a href="https://en.wikipedia.org/wiki/Streaming_algorithm">streaming algorithms</a> to **analyze in real time**, providing metrics which let you answer questions such as:

  * What are the rates and frequent items across common network traffic dimensions?